HRAC classification

 The Herbicide Resistance Action Committee (HRAC) classifies herbicides by their mode of action (MoA) to provide a uniform way for farmers and growers to identify the agents they use and better manage pesticide resistance around the world.
 It is run by CropLife International in conjunction with the Weed Science Society of America (WSSA).

 Systems

 There are three classifications: Australian, WSSA (also called Global) and Numeric.
 They all classify by mode of action, and their categories map mostly 1-to-1.
 For example, the Australian Group G is the WSSA's Group E, is the numeric Group 14.

-These two systems were developed independently, and farmers got used to it.
+These two systems were developed independently, and farmers got used to them.
 The WSSA's system took hold in Canada and the US, and is also called the "global" system, as opposed to the Australian system, which stayed in Australia.

 In 2021, a numeric system was added, to make codes globally more consistent.
 This classification also added or reclassified some herbicides.
 It came due to confusion and reduced regional concerns that using the English alphabet could be too difficult for international growers.